8th World Down Syndrome Congress in Singapore's speech

 I'm studying French at university now, and I'm interested in French

-culture.
-I want to travel around and visit museums, too.
+to travel around and visit museums, too.
 It has been my dream for many

-years to travel to France with my family, and we were able
+years to travel to France with my family, and we were able to go there

 I visited Le Musee du Louvre, Le Musee d'Orsay and Le Musee Marmottan,

-which has a collection of the works of Monet, my favorite painter.
+a collection of the works of Monet, my favorite painter.
 Paris is a very

 beautiful historic town.
-In January, 2001, I published my travels
+In January, 2001, I published my travels in Paris

-my mother.
 In the same year, I got a request for a translation of a Canadian fairy

 tale, How Smudge Came, from the Akane Shobo publishing company in Tokyo.